Waaal/BobaOS/doc/boot/Loader.md

     db 0xcf     ; Set Flags to 1100 and Limit to 1111
     db 0
 Data32:         ; Third Entry for the Data of the Kernel
-    dw 0xfff    ; Limi to maximum
+    dw 0xfff    ; Limit to maximum
     dw 0        ; Base to 0
     db 0
     db 0x92     ; Access bytes to 1001 0010